damianhakert/damianhakert.github.io/source/direction/strategy/index.html.md

 Finally, this edition is for corporations with various compliances and certifications.

-For each edition, we should be able to address at least one, if not two, of these questions:
+For each edition, we should be able to address these questions:

 * can this edition allow the team to be X times more productive than with the edition below it?